We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 There are a few things you will enjoy when visiting this sight, and it’s not just the view!
 Firstly, when you are invited in the building, you will have a mini photo-session which can make you look like a total daredevil!
 Next, when you step inside the elevator, it is absolutely like stepping into another world, it was SO amazing!
 The view from the top, of course, is absolutely stunning.

 Last but not least, for the true daredevils, you can enjoy the highest Over-The-Edge swing in Europe!
-This is definitely a one-of-a-kind experience and one of the most thrilling things to do in Amsterdam.
+This is definitely a one-of-a-kind experience and one of the most thrilling things to do in Amsterdam in September and as a whole.

 5. Rijksmuseum